Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Krylov Subspace Methods for Mixed-Effects Models

-Parameter estimation and prediction for models with high-dimensional crossed random effects involve several time-consuming operations.
-Specifically, there are the following bottlenecks all involving operations with the high-dimensional sparse matrix $\Sigma^{-1} + Z^TWZ \in\mathbb{R}^{m\times m}$.
-First, calculating linear solves $(\Sigma^{-1} + Z^T W Z) u = v$, $v \in \mathbb{R}^m$, (i) for quadratic forms of log-marginal likelihoods in \eqref{lossGaussian} after applying the Woodbury identity given in \eqref{woodbury}, (ii) in Newton's method for finding the mode, see \eqref{newton}, (iii) for implicit derivatives of the log-marginal likelihood, see Proposition 2.1 in \cite{sigrist2022latent}, and (iv) for predictive variances given in \eqref{postpred_Laplace_cov2}.
-The latter is particularly challenging as the number of prediction points $n_p$ is typically large, and the linear system in \eqref{postpred_Laplace_cov2} thus contains many right-hand sides $Z_{po}^T$.
+Parameter estimation and prediction for models with high-dimensional crossed random effects require the following time-consuming operations all involving operations with the sparse matrix $\Sigma^{-1} + Z^TWZ \in\mathbb{R}^{m\times m}$.
+First, calculating linear solves $(\Sigma^{-1} + Z^T W Z) u = v$, $v \in \mathbb{R}^m$, in four tasks: (i) in quadratic forms of log-marginal likelihoods in \eqref{lossGaussian} after applying the Woodbury identity given in \eqref{woodbury}, (ii) in Newton's method for finding the mode, see \eqref{newton}, (iii) for implicit derivatives of the log-marginal likelihood, see \cite[][Proposition 2.1]{sigrist2022latent}, and (iv) for predictive variances $\text{diag}(\Omega_p)$ given in \eqref{postpred_Laplace_cov1}.
+The latter is particularly challenging as the number of prediction points $n_p$ is typically large, and $n_p$ linear systems need to be solved to calculate $\text{diag}(\Omega_p)$.
 Note that predictive variances are required not only for predictive distributions, but also for predictive means of non-Gaussian response variables, see \eqref{pred_resp}.
-Second, calculating log-determinants $\log\det(\Sigma^{-1} + Z^T W Z)$ in (approximate) log-marginal likelihoods $L(y|F,\theta,\xi)$ given in \eqref{mll_laplace} and \eqref{determinant_lemma} for non-Gaussian and Gaussian likelihoods, respectively.
+Second, calculating log-determinants $\log\det(\Sigma^{-1} + Z^T W Z)$ in (approximate) log-marginal likelihoods $L(y|\beta,\theta,\xi)$ given in \eqref{mll_laplace} and \eqref{determinant_lemma} for non-Gaussian and Gaussian likelihoods, respectively.
 And third, calculating trace terms such as $\tr((\Sigma^{-1} + Z^T W Z)^{-1}\frac{\partial(\Sigma^{-1} + Z^T W Z)}{\partial\theta_k})$ for the derivatives of log-determinants and $\tr(\Psi^{-1}\frac{\partial\Psi}{\partial\theta_k}\Psi^{-1}\frac{\partial\Psi}{\partial\theta_l})$ for entries of the Fisher information.
 Traditionally, these operations are performed using a Cholesky decomposition of $\Sigma^{-1} + Z^T W Z$.
 In the following, we show how these operations can be done using Krylov subspace methods.